fastoch/Docker_Course/README.md

 We could also run `node hello.js` to log 'Hello Docker!' to the console.

-# Publishing an image to the Docker Hub
+# Publishing a custom image to the Docker Hub

 ## React Docker Demo

+### Initialize a React project

 To containerize our first React application, we first need to initialize a React project in VS Code.
 - in your VS Code terminal, run `cd ..` to go back to your 'docker_course' folder